-220.7 DENIAL, SUSPENSION OR REVOCATION OF A CALIFORNIA CCW ENDORSEMENT CARD
+220.7 DENIAL, SUSPENSION, OR REVOCATION OF A CALIFORNIA CCW ENDORSEMENT CARD

-A CCW endorsement under Penal Code § 25470 for any officer retired from this [department/ office] may be denied or revoked only upon a showing of good cause.
-The CCW endorsement may be immediately and temporarily revoked by the Watch Commander when the conduct of a retired peace officer compromises public safety.
+A CCW endorsement for any officer retired from this [department/office] may be denied or revoked only upon a showing of good cause.
+The CCW endorsement may be immediately and temporarily revoked by the Watch Commander when the conduct of a retired peace officer compromises public safety (Penal Code § 25470).

 - (a) In the event that a CCW endorsement is initially denied, the retired officer shall have 15 days from the date of denial to request a formal hearing.
 The failure to submit a timely written request for a hearing shall be deemed a waiver of such right.
 The hearing, absent written agreement between the parties, shall be held no later than 120 days after the request is received. - (b) Prior to revocation of any CCW endorsement, the [Department/Office] shall provide the affected retiree with written notice of a hearing by either personal service or first class mail, postage prepaid, return receipt requested to the retiree's last known address (Penal Code § 26315). - 1.
 The retiree shall have 15 days from the date of service to file a written request for a hearing. - 2.
 The hearing, absent written agreement between the parties, shall be held no later than 120 days after the request is received (Penal Code § 26315). - 3.
-The failure to submit a timely written request for a hearing shall be deemed a waiver of such right. - (c) A hearing for the denial or revocation of any CCW endorsement shall be conducted before a hearing board composed of three members, one selected by the [Department/ Office], one selected by the retiree or his/her employee organization and one selected jointly (Penal Code § 26320). - 1.
-The decision of such hearing board shall be binding on the [Department/Office] and the retiree. - Any retiree who waives the right to a hearing or whose CCW endorsement has been revoked at a hearing shall immediately surrender his/her identification card.
-The [Department/Office] will then reissue a new identification card which shall be stamped "No CCW Privilege." - (d) Members who have reason to suspect the conduct of a retiree has compromised public safety shall notify the Watch Commander as soon as practicable.
-The Watch Commander should promptly take appropriate steps to look into the matter and, if warranted, contact the retiree in person and advise him/her of the temporary suspension and hearing information listed below.
+The failure to submit a timely written request for a hearing shall be deemed a waiver of such right.